 - You have symptoms of dehydration, such as a lack of urine, extreme thirst, or dizziness.

+For a baby under 3 months old, contact your pediatrician as soon as symptoms begin.
 A doctor can confirm an E. coli infection with a simple stool sample.

-There are a number of ways to decrease your chances of developing an intestinal infection due to E. coli.
+Practicing safe food behaviors can decrease your chances of developing an intestinal infection due to E. coli.
 These include:

 - washing fruits and vegetables thoroughly